FactoryOptic/documentation/content/en/docs2/getting started/configurations32.md

 In order to connect the SERVO32 and additional components, use the following connections:

 - Preston Serial, ports 1 - 8 of SERVO32
-  - Connector is Lemo 4-Pin OB
+  - Connector is Lemo 4-Pin 0B
   - Port 1 is the Primary MDR and can provide power to the SERVO32
   - Ports 2-8 are the Replica MDRs, no power is provided or taken on this connector
   - Supports MDR-2, MDR-3 or MDR-4